Kovalskiii/GameOfLife/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.

+You can fill grid with random values by clicking Randomize button, or you can fill grid on your own by clicking on cells.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.